NatashaRy/neurohacking/README.md

 ## **Current Features Common to all pages**
 ​
 #### *Navigation Bar:*

-This is an example of the features section, your going to talk about each section of the page and what it offers for the navbar for example
+* Provide links to all sections: The navigation bar provides direct links to each section of the page, ensuring users can quickly jump to the content they're interested in.
+* Clear Presentation: Each navigation option is presented in a clear, readable font and style, ensuring users can easily identify where they want to go.
+* Mobile Optimization: For users on smaller screens, a hamburger menu is provided.
+This ensures that mobile users have an optimal, clutter-free experience.

+#### *Hero section:*
+The hero section is the first thing users see when they visit the site.
+It sets the tone and introduces them to the concept of neurohacking.

+* Engaging Visuals: The hero section features captivating visuals that draw users in and pique their interest in neurohacking.
+* Clear Call to Action: A clear and compelling call to action encourages users to learn more or take the next step in their neurohacking journey.

 ​
-* The user is given links to each section of the page
-* Each option is presented in a way that is always obvious and reable
-* on smaller screens a hamburger menu is provided to ensure mobile users have an optimal experience ​
 #### *features
 ​